 1. Serge Gainsbourg’s portrait

-Jesus Bubu Negron, a Puerto Rican artist, had commissioned street cleaners for collecting used cigarette butts with the help of which he made a carpet.
+Sometimes it is good to bribe street cleaners.
+This is especially helpful if you want to make strong eco-friendly statement.
+Jesus Bubu Negron a Puerto Rico Artist took the help of the street cleaners to collect cigarette butts.
+The reason was equally interesting, innovative and beautiful; he wanted to make a carpet.
 The carpet has been made with both the white as well as the yellow portion of the cigarette.
-Its design is similar to that of woven textile rugs.
+Its design is similar to that of woven textile rugs and eco-friendly as well.

 3. Cigarette Butts Clothing

 Alexandra Guerrero, Chilean fashion designer, created something quite fashionable.
-She has recycled used cigarette butts into stylish clothing including a dress, poncho, hat, sweater and soaps.
-5000 cigarette butts have been utilized in the process.
-The durability of these clothes is similar to that of regular woollen garments.
+She recycled cigarette butts into stylish clothing including a dress, poncho, hat, sweater and soaps.
+To complete the process, she used more than 5000 cigarette buts.
+What is even more interesting is that these clothes are ecofriendly and have a similar durability of what you would find in regular woolen garments.

 5. Big Pacifier Made From Cigarette Butts